-A Washing machine tripping or fusing electrics is a fault you can’t really deal with unless you have electrical knowledge and an insulation test meter.
+A Washing machine tripping or fusing electrics is a fault you can’t really deal with unless you have electrical knowledge, and a specialist insulation test meter.
 However, you might be able to do some basic checks as described in this article.
-A fusing washing machine can be caused by more things than any other fault – virtually any part, or any wire, or any connection.
+A fusing washing machine can be caused by many different components, and many different wires or connections.

-The most common causes for a washing machine fusing electrics are –
+Most common causes for a washing machine fusing electrics

 - The motor

 - The suppressor